Constructing and Signing Transactions - Taproot

 In let unsigned_tx = Transaction {...} we are instantiating the transaction we want to sign and broadcast using the Transaction struct.
 We set the following fields:

-• version is the transaction version; it is a i32 type.
+• version is the transaction version; it has the transaction::Version type.
 We are using version 2 which means that BIP68 applies.

 • lock_time is the transaction lock time; it is a LockTime enum.
 We are using the constant ZERO This will make the transaction valid immediately.